 We connect and support people in building and sustaining vibrant communities through participatory dance, music, and song traditions that have roots in English and North American culture.

 New and Noteworthy

-The video, slides, and transcript for our most recent Web Chat are now available.
-We heard latest news from a public health professional, as well as experiences from two organizers whose groups have resumed in-person events.
+The slideshow, video, transcript, and resources from our most recent Web Chat are now available.
+We heard from organizers who have used CDSS grants to provide diversity, equity, and inclusion training for their groups.
 Email us with questions.

 The Fall 2022 CDSS News is now available!
 Stroll through some English country dances with Paul Ross and Philippe Callens; learn how the Bloomington Old-Time Music and Dance Group celebrated their first 50 years and launched their next; hear Armand Aromin's cheeky response to the question "Have you got a girlfriend yet?"; learn by ear with Lissa Schneckenburger; get ready to Welcome Yule with Louise Doud; and much more.